monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 The dataset is given in 10 zip files (batch1_images.zip, batch2_images.zip ..., batch10_images.zip).
 Each zip contains the following
  folders:

-bg_jpg : Background jpg images
+bg_jpg : Background jpg images (160x160)

-fg_bg_jpg : Foreground image superimposed on background image
+fg_bg_jpg : Foreground image superimposed on background image with dimension:  (160x160)

-mask_black_jpg : Ground truth of Mask of foregorund image on black background
+mask_black_jpg : Ground truth of Mask of foregorund image on black background with dimension: (160x160)

-depth_fg_bg_jpg: Ground truth of depth image
+depth_fg_bg_jpg: Ground truth of depth image with dimension: (80x80)

 The complete dataset is available in google drive link: